✂️ Segmentation¶

 -

-LIT (Live Interactive Training) proposes a framework enabling interactive visual systems (e.g., SAM2) to learn online from user corrections during inference.
-Its lightweight implementation, LIT-LoRA, generalizes user feedback to subsequent frames by updating LoRA modules in real time, reducing user corrections by 18–34% on challenging VOS benchmarks with a training overhead of only ~0.5 seconds per correction.
+LIT (Live Interactive Training) proposes a framework that enables interactive vision systems (e.g., SAM2) to learn online from user corrections during inference.
+Its lightweight implementation, LIT-LoRA, generalizes user feedback to subsequent frames by updating LoRA modules in real-time.
+It reduces user corrections by 18-34% on challenging VOS benchmarks with a training overhead of only approximately 0.5 seconds.

 - LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment